zhaoxile/newpage2/pages/about.md

 # 🌐 Academic Activities

-## 🎤 Jury member for PhD thesis defense (Skoltech, supervised by Professor Andrzej Cichocki)
+## Jury member for PhD thesis defense (Skoltech, supervised by Professor Andrzej Cichocki)

-## ⌨ Journal Reviewer
+## Journal Reviewer

--CVPR, ICCV, ECCV, KDD, IJCAI, ACM MM
+- CVPR, ICCV, ECCV, KDD, IJCAI, ACM MM
--IEEE Transactions on Pattern Analysis and Machine Intelligence -SIAM Journal on Imaging Sciences
+- IEEE Transactions on Pattern Analysis and Machine Intelligence
+- SIAM Journal on Imaging Sciences
--SIAM Journal on Scientific Computing
+- SIAM Journal on Scientific Computing
--SIAM Journal on Matrix Analysis and Applications Computing -SIAM Journal on Mathematics of Data Science
+- SIAM Journal on Matrix Analysis and Applications Computing
+- SIAM Journal on Mathematics of Data Science
--Advances in Computational Mathematics
+- Advances in Computational Mathematics
--Journal of Scientific Computing
+- Journal of Scientific Computing
--Journal of Mathematical Imaging and Vision
+- Journal of Mathematical Imaging and Vision
--Inverse Problems and Imaging
+- Inverse Problems and Imaging
--ISPRS Journal of Photogrammetry and Remote Sensing -IEEE Transactions on Image Processing
+- ISPRS Journal of Photogrammetry and Remote Sensing
+- IEEE Transactions on Image Processing
--IEEE Transactions on Geoscience and Remote Sensing -IEEE Journal of Selected Topics in Signal Processing -IEEE Transactions on Signal Processing
+- IEEE Transactions on Geoscience and Remote Sensing
+- IEEE Journal of Selected Topics in Signal Processing
+- IEEE Transactions on Signal Processing
--IEEE Transactions on Circuits and Systems for Video Technology -IEEE Transactions on Cybernetics
+- IEEE Transactions on Circuits and Systems for Video Technology
+- IEEE Transactions on Cybernetics
--IEEE Transactions on Neural Networks and Learning Systems -IEEE Transactions on Multimedia
+- IEEE Transactions on Neural Networks and Learning Systems
+- IEEE Transactions on Multimedia
--ACM Transactions on Intelligent Systems and Technology -Neural Networks
+- ACM Transactions on Intelligent Systems and Technology
+- Neural Networks
--Information Fusion
+- Information Fusion
--Signal Processing
+- Signal Processing
--Journal of Computational and Applied Mathematics -Applied Mathematical Modelling
+- Journal of Computational and Applied Mathematics
+- Applied Mathematical Modelling
--Applied Mathematics and Computation
+- Applied Mathematics and Computation
--Applied Mathematics Letters
+- Applied Mathematics Letters
--Journal of the Franklin Institute
+- Journal of the Franklin Institute
--Pattern Recognition
+- Pattern Recognition
--Information Science
+- Information Science
--Knowledge-Based Systems
+- Knowledge-Based Systems

  # 🏆 Awards

--Stanford University World's Top 2% Scientists (2021, 2022 and 2023)
+- Stanford University World's Top 2% Scientists (2021, 2022 and 2023)
--The First Prize of Science and Technology Progress Award of Sichuan Province (2013 and 2015) -The Second Prize in the Contest of Outstanding Young Essay awarded by Chinese Computational Mathematics Society -The backup candidate for the Academic and Technological Leader Program of Sichuan Province -The First Prize of Outstanding Essay for Sichuan and Chongqing Science and Technology Conference Award of Sichuan and Chongqing Association for Science and Technology (2020 and 2021)
+- The First Prize of Science and Technology Progress Award of Sichuan Province (2013 and 2015)
+- The Second Prize in the Contest of Outstanding Young Essay awarded by Chinese Computational Mathematics Society
+- The backup candidate for the Academic and Technological Leader Program of Sichuan Province
+- The First Prize of Outstanding Essay for Sichuan and Chongqing Science and Technology Conference Award of Sichuan and Chongqing Association for Science and Technology (2020 and 2021)
--The Second Prize of Applied Mathematics Award of Sichuan Mathematics Society -The Hundred-Talent Program of University of Electronic Science and Technology of China
+- The Second Prize of Applied Mathematics Award of Sichuan Mathematics Society
+- The Hundred-Talent Program of University of Electronic Science and Technology of China

 <script type="text/javascript" src="//rf.revolvermaps.com/0/0/8.js?i=5walv8lpuh8&amp;m=0&amp;c=ff0000&amp;cr1=ffffff&amp;f=arial&amp;l=33" async="async"></script>